Walter George (athlete): Amateur career

 In his first race, he was given a 45-yard handicap and promptly won in 4:29, which caused the officials to withhold the prize money until they could determine whether he was a ringer.
 He never again was given a handicap.

 His unorthodox training technique, necessitated by his apprenticeship, was to do what he called "100-up" which involved running in place with high knee lifts and springing, and to take baths in brine.
-He found quick success, winning the 1879 Amateur Championships of England in the mile (4:29) and in the four miles.
+He found quick success, winning two titles at the AAC Championships; becoming the national mile champion and the national four-mile champion at the 1879 AAC Championships.